WuZhuoran/Plant_Seedlings_Classification/PROJECT_PROPOSAL.md

 ## Project's Goal and Objectives

 We choose to participate in the kaggle competition Plant Seedlings Classification as our final project.
-It is a typical supervised multiclass classification problem.
-We are supposed to identify the different weed from a crop seedling image.
+Plant Seedlings Classification is a typical supervised, multiclass classification problem.
+We aim to identify the different weed from a crop seedling image.

 * DataSet: